 Easy scoop spoon

-We designed a spoon with a triangular surface, where children can firmly hold the spoon as it pursues the angle to the plate to scoop easily.
+We designed a spoon with a triangular handle for children to hold the spoon firmly, built with a slight angle to the plate to scoop easily.

 The first soup bowl

-The first bowl made of Echizen lacquerware.
-We persued a design that could be used for a lifetime as a children's soup container, and also as a cup for beverages such as tea and coffee.
+A bowl made of Echizen lacquerware for the first time.
+We pursued a lifetime design as a children's soup container, as well as a cup for beverages such as tea and coffee.

 We made scissors made of hard wood, which is safe even for use by a child.
 Even if you choose to use paper, you can easily cut through it.

-We collaborated with a traditional brand called "aeru", whose products are especially made for 0-6 year old babies.
-We designed the package for a gift set of clothes that could be sent as a present for a newborn baby.
-A sweater, towel, and a pair of socks dyed with "Hon-aizome", a Japanese traditional indigo blue color, is placed inside, all neatly wrapped as if they were beautiful sweets.
+We collaborated with a traditional brand called "aeru," whose products specially made for 0-6-year-old children.
+We designed the packaging for a gift set of clothes for a newborn baby.
+A sweater, a towel, and a pair of socks dyed with "Hon-aizome" (a Japanese traditional indigo blue color) neatly wrapped like beautiful sweets.

-We used a natural organic cotton fabric to complement the cuteness of the child.
-The touch is soft and perfect for children's delicate skin.
-It is a very friendly front as it suits any outfit.
+We used natural organic cotton fabric to complement the pureness of the child.
+The touch is soft and perfect for the child's delicate skin.
+With its simple design, it can be used efficiently for any outfit.

-We designed a futon to warm the child's body, with an opening at the neck to not cool down the body.
-It is made carefully one by one with the hands of Kyoto craftsmen.
+We designed a futon to protect the warmth of the child's body, open widely at the neck.
+It is carefully made one by one by the hands of Kyoto artisans.

-We designed the space of "aeru meguro", the first directly operated store for "aeru".
-It is a small store space of 53.26 square meters, however, it is designed around a large movable shelf that can respond flexibly to changes throughout the seasons and for changes in any circumstances.
-Eight-staged shelves with different heights move like a fan turning at one point, and as a matter of course, as a desk or a bench, deforming according to the situation.
-This is a space full of Japanese craftsmanship works, centered on shelves that enable flexible space utilization.
+We designed the shop space of "aeru Meguro," the first directly managed store for "aeru."
+It is a small 53.26 square meter store, designed around a large mobile shelf that responds flexibly to changes throughout the seasons and changing circumstances.
+Eight-tiered shelves with various heights turn like a fan centering at one point, and as a matter of course, can become a desk or a bench, changing according to the situation, a space full of Japanese craftsmanship works.

 NOSIGNER (Eisuke Tachikawa)